Skip to content

 self._update_from_file(source)

-# Validate after update if schema exists
+# Validate after raw ref expansion if schema exists

 if self._schema: